 — Forest Green Rovers (@FGRFC_Official) April 22, 2021

-Last year they became the first club to become completely carbon neutral.
-They achieved it via various counter measures such as solar powered lawn care equipment, the recycling of waste products including cooking oil and the presence of electric car charging stations to accommodate environmentally conscious fans were introduced to balance their carbon emissions.
+In 2020, they became the first club to become completely carbon neutral.
+They achieved it via various countermeasures such as solar-powered lawn care equipment, the recycling of waste products including cooking oil and the presence of electric car charging stations to accommodate environmentally conscious fans were introduced to balance their carbon emissions.

-The massive crowds that gather at the theater of dreams do produce a lot of waste on match days but it is not thrown into landfills.
-Instead waste food is composted, recyclable materials are collected for processing and non-recyclable waste is dealt with at a plant that converts it into usable energy.
+The massive crowds that gather at the Old Trafford do produce a lot of waste on match days but it is not thrown into landfills.
+Instead, waste food is composted, recyclable materials are collected for processing and non-recyclable waste is dealt with at a plant that converts it into usable energy.

 Hibs have been a massive part of the long history of Scottish football and they are certainly the most environmentally conscious clubs in Scotland.

 In fact, Hibernian is the only club in Scotland that has recognized the importance of sustainability and waste management.
 They have appointed waste management partners to effectively manage waste and meet more ambitious targets for reuse, recycling and carbon emission reduction.

 Aston Villa became a certified carbon neutral football club back in 2013.
 Villa’s approach has been very similar to Forest Green Rovers.
 They have focused on effective waste management to enhance sustainability and reduce cost.

 They have also made sure that the produce that is used by the club is locally sourced to make sure that their carbon footprint is kept in check, as they don’t have to get produce from far away.